a-pa99/Project-Portfolio/README.md

 The projects listed in this portfolio are:
 1. Movie Streaming Platform Analysis
+  * The data file is the data used for this project
-2. Supervised and Unsupervised Sentiment Analysis on Goodreads Review Textolio
+2. Supervised and Unsupervised Sentiment Analysis on Goodreads Review Text
+  * sentiment analysis data is the data used for this project